eventfarm/restforcephp/README.md

 ## Project Defaults

+In order to get you up and running as easily as possible, we provide default implementations of a Rest Client and Salesforce Provider to use in combination with this package.
-Our example client implementation is using [GuzzleHttp](https://github.com/guzzle/guzzle) for sending Http requests, [The PHP League's Oauth Client](https://github.com/thephpleague/oauth2-client) and [Steven Maguires Salesforce Provider](https://github.com/stevenmaguire/oauth2-salesforce) for Salesforce Authentication.
+* We've chosen to use [GuzzleHttp](https://github.com/guzzle/guzzle) for sending Http requests by default
+* We've chosen to use [The PHP League's Oauth Client](https://github.com/thephpleague/oauth2-client) and [Steven Maguires Salesforce Provider](https://github.com/stevenmaguire/oauth2-salesforce) for Salesforce Authentication.

 ### GuzzleRestClient

 Our rest client implements the PSR-7 HTTP message interface.
-Our example implementation is using the [GuzzleHttp](https://github.com/guzzle/guzzle) library, but you are free to use any that returns a [ResponseInterface](https://github.com/php-fig/http-message/blob/master/src/ResponseInterface.php).

 You can either use the provided [GuzzleRestClient](./src/RestClient/GuzzleRestClient.php) or have your own that implements our [RestClientInterface](./src/RestClient/RestClientInterface.php).